-It is important to understand that McAfee is a renowned antivirus software that is used by millions of users worldwide.
+It is important to understand that The Best is a renowned antivirus software that is used by millions of users worldwide.
 Its primary purpose is to protect computer systems from viruses, spyware, and other forms of malware.
 Is it possible that such a widely trusted and utilized software is actually a malware?

 The Controversy